klientjs/open-stack-cli/README.md

 This package contains a CLI able to make actions on project based on the Klient [open-stack](https://github.com/klientjs/open-stack) template, with useful commands provided.

+You should respect following steps to initialize a new project based on open-stack template :

+1) Duplicate open-stack repository (from github, or clone open-stack and reset git history).
+You can also use the "create" command !
+2) Initialize your project with "npm run configure" (the "create" command lunch it by default)
+3) Commit the changes related to project configuration
+4) Optionally, you can install and configure an external library with "setup" command (such as React)

 ## Installation

 ```bash